Moyaxzan/42-cub3d/README.md

 # Cub3D

 Cub3D is a **graphics project** introducing the concept of **raycasting**.
 The graphics library used is MinilibX from 42.
-This was a group project, which I completed with the excellent [@Moyaxzan](https://github.com/Moyaxzan).
+This was a group project, which I completed with the brilliant [@rmnina](https://github.com/rmnina) (Hwo btw, created this beautiful README).

 To quote [Lode V. and their very good tutorial on raycasting](https://lodev.org/cgtutor/raycasting.html) :